open-tale/open-tale.github.io/_docs/06-items.md

 Disadvantage modifier should be applied on all rolls.
 But ultimately, these decisions are up to the GM.

+#### No ammo!

+Yes, that's right.
+Ammo can be a bothersome detail that distract players from the actual fun.
+What's the point of stopping in the middle of an adventure to go back to town to buy more arrows?
+In Open Tale, it's subtended that the character always carries enough ammunition.

 ## 6.1.
 Gears

 Since gears can alter the capabilities of characters when equiped, they deserve